-cil; PC - Parish Council; NF - Neighbourhood Forum; Neighbourhood Development Plan Production Stage Responsi bility sment; HRA - Habitats Regulations Assessment Engagement and Consultation Methods Designating a neighbourhood area which encompasses the whole area of a parish 3 (Regulations 5/5A/7) МВС Following designation of a neighbourhood area that encompasses a parish: Publication of information on the website Notify local and neighbouring ward Councillors, parish councils and neighbourhood forums Public notice placed in the local newspaper.
-Designating a neighbourhood area where it does not encompass the whole area of a parish; and designation of a neighbourhood forum (Regulations 5, 6, 6A and 7; and Regulations 8 to 10) MBC PC or NF Minimum 6-week statutory public consultation: Publication of information on the website Notify local and neighbouring ward Councillors, parish councils and neighbourhood forums Public notice placed in the local newspaper Following designation of a neighbourhood area or neighbourhood forum (within 13 weeks of the commencement of statutory consultation): Publication of information on the website Notify local and neighbourhood forums Publication of information on the website Notify local and neighbourhood forums Notify local and neighbourhood forums Notify those who submitted representations.
-The PC or proposed NF (usually a Residents Association) is responsible for publishing details on its website and for consultation with the local community.
-Public consultation on an initial draft neighbourhood plan (Regulation 14) PC or NF The PC or NF is responsible for widespread local consultation at this stage, including engagement with statutory consultees and the local planning authority.
-The PC or NF must undertake a statutory 6-week consultation period on a draft plan.
-MBC MBC will submit comments on the initial draft neighbourhood plan MBC will prepare a Screening Report on the need (or otherwise) for an SEA/HRA to support the draft plan, and will seek the views of Natural England, Historic England and the Environment Agency.
-These bodies have a statutory 5 weeks to respond.
-Submission of a draft neighbourhood plan to the local authority (Regulation 15) MBC Following receipt of the submission draft neighbourhood plan from the PC or NF, MBC will update the Screening Report to reflect amendments, and will re-consult Natural England, Historic England and the Environment Agency on the need (or otherwise) for an SEA/HRA.
-These bodies have a statutory 5 weeks to respond.
-Public consultation on a submission draft neighbourhood plan MBC Minimum 6-week statutory public consultation: Publication of information on the website Use of the consultation portal for submission of comments
+Key: MBC - Maidstone Borough Council; PC - Parish Council; NF - Neighbourhood Forum; SEA - Strategic Environmental Assessment; HRA - Habitats Regulations Assessment Neighbourhood Development Plan Production Stage Responsibility Engagement and Consultation Methods Designating a neighbourhood area which encompasses the whole area of a parish (Regulations 5/5A/7) MBC Following designation of a neighbourhood area that encompasses a parish: • Publication of information on the website. • Notify local and neighbouring ward Councillors, parish councils and neighbourhood forums. • Public notice placed in the local newspaper.
+Designating a neighbourhood area where it does not encompass the whole area of a parish; and designation of a neighbourhood forum (Regulations 5, 6, 6A and 7; and Regulations 8 to 10) MBC Minimum 6-week statutory public consultation: Publication of information on the website.
+Notify local and neighbouring ward Councillors, parish councils and neighbourhood forums.
+Public notice placed in the local newspaper.
+Following designation of a neighbourhood area or neighbourhood forum (within 13 weeks of the commencement of statutory consultation):

-3 Public consultation is not required in cases where the application to designate a neighbourhood area is made by a parish council and the neighbourhood area encompasses the whole area of a parish
+&lt;sup>3 Public consultation is not required in cases where the application to designate a neighbourhood area is made by a parish council and the neighbourhood area encompasses the whole area of a parish